lmitechnologies/Gadget_Inspection_Template/pipeline/readme.md

 **trt-generation**: a folder containing model weights and additional files required for generating TensorRT engines.
 **pipeline_base.py**: the pipeline base class, which typically does **not** require modification.
 **pipeline_class.py**: the implementation of the pipeline class.
 Several required functions must be implemented.
 **pipeline_def.json**: this file defines the pipeline configurations, such as paths to trained models or confidence thresholds for classes.
-It must include a `configs_def` key, whose value is a list.
-Each element in this list is a dictionary containing two required keys: `name` and `default_value`.
+It must include a `configs_def` and `model_roles` keys. `model_roles` is a list of model role strings. `configs_def` is a list where each element is a dictionary containing two required keys: `name` and `default_value`.
 The value of `default_value` must be of a JSON-serializable type.
 Here is an example:

 ```json
 {